Monsoon Wedding

-Monsoon Wedding is a 2001 Indian comedy-drama film directed by Mira Nair and written by Sabrina Dhawan.
-The film stars Naseeruddin Shah, Lillete Dubey, Shefali Shah and Vasundhara Das.
-The story depicts romantic entanglements during a traditional Punjabi Hindu wedding in Delhi.
-Dhawan wrote the first draft of the screenplay in a week while she was at Columbia University's MFA film program.
-Although it is set entirely in New Delhi, the film was an international co-production between companies in India, the United States, Italy, France, and Germany.
+Monsoon Wedding is a 2001 comedy-drama film directed by Mira Nair, written by Sabrina Dhawan, and starring Naseeruddin Shah, Lillete Dubey, Shefali Shah and Vasundhara Das.
+The story is set during a traditional Punjabi Hindu wedding in Delhi and revolves around the complex romantic entanglements of the characters.

+Dhawan wrote the first draft of the screenplay in just one week while in the MFA film program at Columbia University.
+Although the film is set entirely in New Delhi, it was produced internationally between companies from India, the United States, Italy, France, and Germany.

-Monsoon Wedding premiered in the Marché du Film section of the 2001 Cannes Film Festival and went on to win the Golden Lion award at the Venice International Film Festival and receive a Golden Globe Award nomination while grossing over $30 million internationally at the box office.
-A musical based on the film premiered on Broadway in April 2014.
-In 2017, IndieWire named it the 19th best romance of the 21st century.
+Monsoon Wedding premiered in the Marché du Film section of the 2001 Cannes Film Festival and went on to win the Golden Lion at the Venice International Film Festival.
+The film also received a nomination for the Golden Globe Award for Best Foreign Language Film and grossed over $30 million internationally at the box office.

+In 2017, IndieWire named Monsoon Wedding the 19th best romance of the 21st century.
+In 2023, a musical adaptation based on the film had its New York City premiere at St. Ann's Warehouse, directed by Mira Nair, with music by Vishal Bhardwaj, lyrics by Susan Birkenhead and Masi Asare, and book by Dhawan and Arpita Mukherjee.

 Plot

-The film's central story deals with the organisation of an enormous, chaotic, and expensive wedding that is due to take place in a modern Indian family.
-Lalit Verma (Naseeruddin Shah) and his wife Pimmi (Lillete Dubey) have arranged a marriage for their daughter Aditi (Vasundhara Das) to Hemant Rai (Parvin Dabas).
+The film's central story deals with the organization of an enormous, chaotic, and expensive wedding that is due to take place in a modern Indian family.
+Lalit Verma and his wife Pimmi have arranged a marriage for their daughter Aditi to Hemant Rai.
 Hemant is the son of a family friend who lives in Texas, and Aditi has only known him for a few weeks.
 As so often happens in Indian culture, such a wedding means that, for one of the few times in each generation, the extended family comes together from all corners of the globe, bringing its emotional baggage along.